-The Umpire or the Jury may, at any time, require examination of the boules of one or several players.
+An umpire or the jury may, at any time, require examination of the boules of one or several players.

 Article 3, Approved jacks

 Jacks are made of wood, or of a synthetic material bearing the manufacturer's mark and having obtained the FIPJP's approval in line with the precise specification relating to the required standards.